Search

 £43 per person

-If your mum’s a Mamma Mia! fanatic, there’s no better afternoon tea to book than this option at the Stand Palace, which brings the magic of the smash-hit musical to life.
+If you’re a Mamma Mia! fanatic, there’s no better afternoon tea to book than this option at the Stand Palace, which brings the magic of the smash-hit musical to life.
 Every sweet and savoury treat is inspired by the characters and iconic ABBA songs, from Tanya’s Chiquitita Wrap with chicken tikka and mango chutney to the Slipping Through My Fingers cucumber and tzatziki finger sandwiches.
 Sweet treats include Donna’s Dynamo Ball coconut macaroon and Gimmie!
 Gimmie!
 Gimmie! chocolate cake, as well as traditional fruit scones with clotted cream and raspberry jam.

 On top of all this, the hotel’s Tea Parlour has been decorated with charming Grecian artwork, so all your senses will be transported to Kalokairi.